Pizza driver homepage

 Asks if things are okay and refills the customer's drinks.
 Asks the customer at the door if things are okay with the order.
 Delivery customers order greater quantities, so refills are not necessary.

 Gives the customer the bill.
-Gives the customer the bill at the customer's house.
+Gives the customer the bill.

 Gives change back from the bill.
 Gives change back from the bill.